Fun Without FODMAPs

 Instructions

-1. Preheat oven to 425°F. Place salmon pieces, skin side down, on the center of a rimmed baking sheet lined with aluminum foil.
+1. Preheat oven: Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.

 Notes